.......................................The Coldwater Spring Deception

 or "Sioux Indians" who literally view it this way today.
 No one today

 believes that the earth is flat and

 that there is another world below it.
-And the Lower Sioux
+And the claim by Sheldon Wolfchild, the tribal chairman of the Lower Sioux

-Indian Community's claim that Coldwater Spring "encompasses part of the center of the earth
+Indian Community, that Coldwater Spring "encompasses part of the center of the earth

 I submitted the above historic statement about the Mdewakantons being the only Dakota sub-tribe